Enhancing Security with Identity-Based Network Access Control

 Consider a smart home system where various devices like thermostats, cameras, and lights are connected.
 Each device has a non-human identity:

 - Authorization: Depending on the device type, only certain functions are allowed.
 For example, a camera might only be able to stream video but not control other devices.
+This is enforced by policies tied to the device's identity.

 - Audit: The system logs all access attempts, providing a trail for any issues.